hank-huang/search_api/README.md

 curl --header "Content-Type: application/json" --request GET --data '{"query":"How old are you?","responses":["30","I am 30","hello_whale", "randomstring"]}' http:/localhost:5000/search/USEQA

 ```

-## Overview
-Created an API using Python and Flask to handle search requests.
-Takes two different requests, one which returns top 3 candidate strings based on an angular distance metric (favorable approximation of cosine distance), and the other which returns weighted scores of preprocessed candidate strings.

 ## Challenges
 ### Big DockerFile